Module fact file

-The module starts by discussing the ‘discursive turn’ in contemporary social science research.
-It surveys a broad range of definitions of ‘discourse’, from an interactionist view of discourse as simply ‘situated talk’ to the critical, post-structuralist view of discourse as ‘ways of understanding and constituting the social world’.
+This course addresses the discursive turn in contemporary social science research.
+It adopts a broad definition of `discourse' which includes an interactionist view of discourse as `situated talk' and the critical, post-structuralist view of discourse as `ways of understanding and constituting the social world'.

 By the end of the course, you should aim to be able to:

-- Assess the appropriateness of particular approaches to the design of your own research (or similar projects)
+- Assess the appropriacy of particular approaches to the design of their own research (or similar projects)